cuencaalexander/Cat-Album/README.md

 ## Setup

-After cloning the project, go to the directory where cloned it and run the following command to install the npm packages:
+After cloning the project, go into the 'Cat-Album' directory and run the following command to install the npm packages:

 ### `npm install`